NEW STUDENT REGISTRATION!

 Early Dismissal / Parent Pick-Up

 Please make sure to send in a note with your child that they will be parent pick-up or having an early dismissal.
 If this is going to be consistent throughout the year only one note is necessary.
 You will only need to send a note in if it is going to be changing.
 Please remember that should you email a teacher the day of the dismissal they might not see it because of their teaching responsibilities.
 If you are sending and email for an early dismissal please send it to the school secretary (firstname.lastname@example.org).
 Should you have any questions please feel free to contact the school office at your earliest convenience.
 Thank you for your understanding and assistance.

-Penn-Trafford School District is implementing a Safe School Helpline to help prevent threats and dangers to the school community.
-Safe School helpline is designed to assist you in reporting any wrongdoing that impacts our schools, our students or our staff – anonymously, so as to protect your privacy.
-For example, you may wish to report acts of violence, potential threats, bullying, harassment, theft, drugs, weapons, or any other dangers that may cause harm.
-Please go to the Safe School Helpline page for more information.
-See Below
+Penn-Trafford School District has a SAFE2SAY helpline to help prevent threats and dangers to the school community.
+Safe2Say is designed to assist you in reporting any wrongdoing that impacts our schools, our students or our staff – anonymously, so as to protect your privacy.
+For example, you may wish to report acts of violence, potential threats, bullying, harassment, suicidal comments, theft, drugs, weapons, or any other dangers that may cause harm.

 2Hr School Delays - Modified Kindergarten

 Please be sure to check the Take-Home-Tuesday file on the website.
 If at any time you find that you cannot open a page please contact the school office.